-Cynthia Smith has served as a member of our board of directors since February 2021.
+Cynthia Smith has served as a member of our board of directors since January 2021.
 Ms. Smith is a biotechnology executive with over 20 years of experience in the pharmaceutical industry.
-From June 2013 to December 2016, she was Chief Commercial Officer of ZS Pharma through the company's IPO and acquisition by Astra Zeneca.
+From June 2013 to December 2016, she was Chief Commercial Officer of ZS Pharma, Inc. through the company's initial public offering and acquisition by Astra Zeneca Plc.
 From October 2008 to March 2013, Ms. Smith was Vice President, Market Access & Commercial Development at Affymax, Inc., a biotechnology company focused on the development and commercialization of novel renal therapies.
-Prior to Affymax, Ms. Smith was Executive Director of Healthcare System and Medicare Strategy at Merck.
-During her tenure at Merck from June 2000 to October 2008, she also held various leadership positions in corporate strategy, public policy, and external affairs, including global crisis management for the Vioxx recall.
-Before joining the pharmaceutical industry, Ms. Smith served in the White House Office of Management and Budget (OMB) in the Clinton Administration.
-Ms. Smith also serves on the boards of directors of Dicerna Pharmaceuticals, Spero Therapeutics, and Akebia Therapeutics.
+Prior to Affymax, Ms. Smith was Executive Director of Healthcare System and Medicare Strategy at Merck & Co., Inc. During her tenure at Merck from June 2000 to October 2008, she also held various leadership positions in corporate strategy, public policy, and external affairs, including global crisis management for the Vioxx recall.
+Before joining the pharmaceutical industry, Ms. Smith served in the White House Office of Management and Budget in the Clinton Administration.
+Ms. Smith also serves on the boards of directors of Dicerna Pharmaceuticals, Inc., Spero Therapeutics, Inc. and Akebia Therapeutics, Inc. and as an advisor to EQRx, Inc. and Catalys Pacific.
 She is a board member of the French American Foundation.
-Ms. Smith earned an MBA from the Wharton School of the University of Pennsylvania, an MS in public policy from the Eagleton Institute of Politics at Rutgers University, and a BA from the University of North Carolina at Chapel Hill.
-Our nominating and corporate governance committee and board believe that Ms. Smith's pharmaceutical and biotechnology industry experience qualifies her to serve on our board of directors.
+Ms. Smith earned a B.A. from the University of North Carolina at Chapel Hill, an M.S. in public policy from the Eagleton Institute of Politics at Rutgers University and an M.B.A. from The Wharton School of the University of Pennsylvania.
+Our nominating and corporate governance committee and board of directors believe that Ms. Smith's pharmaceutical and biotechnology industry experience qualifies her to serve on our board of directors.